IdiotDuVillage/AI-JobHunter/README.md

    - 100% Local mode available for confidentiality.
 - 📊 **Complete Reports :** Job description, sorted by date, Duplicates detection, link to apply.
 - 📱 **No mobile configuraiton needed :** Generate a unique Ntfy key for your Phone alerts.
 _______
+## 🛠️ Installation for "Donkey brains" (no wonder you're unemployed...)
+1. **Python installation
+You must have python installed on your computer
+   1 - Go to python.org
+   2 - Download last version
+   3 - **IMPORTANT** : During the installation, tick the "**Add Pyhton to PATH**"

+2. **Launching the app**
+- **On Windows** : double-Click on the **Windows_launcher.bat** file
+- **On MacOS** : double-Click on the **Mac_launcher.command** file.
+   (You might have to right-click -> open the file if it fail )

+3. **Use the interface**
+You can configurate your Job-Hunter agent on this web-page :
+1. **Tab "📝 Criteria" :
+- **Keywords : Write here the keywords/job name related to the position you're looking for.
+- **Countries : Write here the contries you're aiming
+- **Click on Save to validate your choices**
+2. **Tab "⚙️ AI Configuration"**
+- Choose your mode (Hybrid is recommanded)
+- If you have an Google API key, paste-it.
+- Be sure to have Ollama installed if you plain to use Hybrid or Local mode.
+3. **Tab "🚀 Manual Launch" :
+- Click on **"▶️ Send 🕵️‍♂️ AI Job Hunter on Watch"** to launch the agent
+- You can see the agent work by keeping this window openned
+- At the end, a button will appear to download your report

+⚠️ Note for MacOs users (first launching of the app).
+If your file won't open, it's a security feature from Apple.
+Here's how to open it :
+- Open the app "Terminal"
+- Type "chmod +x " (with a space at the end)
+- Slide the "Mac_launcher.command" file in the terminal window.
+- Press "Enter"
+You can now use AI-JobHunter

+_______